SUBURBAN PROPANE BUYERS CLUB

 Note that because members realize significant savings from participating in the Propane Buyers Club, we encourage you to support the co-op by paying into your membership equity up to the full-share amount of $300 as quickly as you can.

-Note that at present, Suburban Propane deliveries are limited to locations in Mendocino County.
+Note that Suburban increased their fixed margin effective February 1, 2023 by $0.25 per gallon.
+At present, Suburban Propane deliveries are limited to locations in Mendocino and Lake Counties.

 - Discounted price on propane based on a fixed margin above the “laid-in cost” to Suburban Propane.